Archive Cluster Data¶

 If you activate Online Archive for an AWS cluster, the cloud object storage exists in the same region in AWS as your cluster.
 If you activate Online Archive for a GCP or Azure cluster, Online Archive creates the archive in the AWS region closest to your cluster's primary based on a calculation of distance between the cluster and cloud object storage.

-Atlas encrypts your archived data using MongoDB's AWS encryption keys.
+Atlas encrypts your archived data using Amazon's server-side encryption S3-managed keys (SSE-S3) for archived data.
 It can't use any encryption-at-rest encryption keys you might have used on your cluster data.

 Data Lake for Online Archive¶